moonbeam-nyc/snorlax/README.md

 - Sleep when no requests are received for a certain period of time
 - Add support for custom wake and sleep actions (e.g. hit a webhook on wake)
 - Add support for cron-style schedules (e.g. `0 8 * * *`)
-- Add button to manually wake up the deployment (instead of auto-waking on request)
+- Add a button to manually wake up the deployment (instead of auto-waking on request)
 - Custom image/gif for sleeping page
+- Always sleeping mode, reset at a certain time of day
+- Support waking a deployment on TCP connection
+- Scale list of deployments and ingresses from single `SleepSchedule`

 ## Reach out